neurips2026-mlil/neurips2026-mlil.github.io/README.md

-# neurips2023-bugs.github.io
+# neurips2026-mlil.github.io

-NeurIPS 2023 Backdoors in Deep Learning Workshop
+NeurIPS 2026 Machine Learning in the Loop for Decision Making and Discovery Workshop